[C#] Entity Framework Core -Relationship Establishment Conditions-

 Relationships in EF Core are basically established in three patterns

-EF Core relationships are automatically interpreted from the structure of your entity classes.
+EF Core automatically interprets relationships from the structure of entity classes.

 Typically, relationships are detected in the following three patterns: